tpayne/kubernetes-examples/Falco/README.md

 -------------------
 To run the samples, please do the following steps.

-First, install the Falco (with sidekick)...
+First, install the Falco (with sidekick and Kubeless)...

     ./deployfalco.sh -s